 Short-Range Long-Range Weapon: All pistols and rifles have a range of only 30 meters, as does a Sith Sorcerer's lightning or a Jedi Sage's telekinesis.
 A dedicated Sniper or Gunslinger gets this extended... to 35 meters.
 In real life, this is still about half of pistol range for a decent marksman.

 Darth Malgus, the Sith Lord in all three trailers, has bitchin armor all around, but to no one's surprise his shoulders are big enough to land fighters on.
-Revealed art also seems to point to Sith Warriors in general rocking these on their armor.
+Sith armor in general tend to have massive pauldrons, such as Darth Baras' giant shoulder triangles.

 On Tatooine, Bounty Hunters encounter an Exchange sex trafficker called the Lady of Pain.

 The Bounty Hunter has the "rocket punch" move.
 You activate your jetpack while you're right in an enemy's face, which makes you rocket straight up while you twist your body around and throw your fist up so that it connects with your opponent's jaw.
 In other words, it's exactly like the Street Fighter series' Shoryuken.
 Minus the jetpack.

 There are likely dozens, if not hundreds, of shout-outs to Star Wars itself, from vague to obscure: